Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Experiments and Analysis

 \subsection{Results and Analysis}

 \paragraph{Volatility Surface Prediction and Call Option Price Inference.}

-Figure \ref{fig:TESTMAPE} shows the performance of the five models configured in Table \ref{table:1} on the daily volatility surface prediction task targeted on the test set and evaluated by the MAPE metric per day.
-Note that the dashed lines in Figure \ref{fig:TESTMAPE} demonstrate the corresponding experiments for the ConvLSTM, SA-ConvLSTM, and ConvTF models using augmented input data described in subsection \ref{convmodels}.
+Figure \ref{fig:TESTMAPE} shows the performance of the five models configured in Table \ref{table:1} {and VAR} {and ARIMA} on the daily volatility surface prediction task targeted on the test set and evaluated by the MAPE metric per day.

 The advantage of deploying convolution-based architectures is clear.
 They can better estimate the statistical relationships between volatility surface points and between days than a physics-informed DNN structure.
 This is because of the nature of these models, which are based on convolution operations and the LSTM/transformer design, which are known for their efficacy in capturing spatial and temporal dependencies, respectively.
 Moreover, the effects of the attention mechanism and transformer architecture are visible from the decrease in the error shown by ConvTF.